 Afterpay is a Financial technology company that allows retailers to offer instalment plans for online shoppers allowing a purchase to be paid for in four installments, due every 2 weeks.

-Looking at Afterpay customers by industry, we find that Retail (26%), Apparel & Fashion (14%) and Wholesale (5%) are the largest segments.
+Looking at Afterpay customers by industry, we find that Retail (19%), Apparel & Fashion (8%) and Manufacturing (5%) are the largest segments.

 23% of Afterpay customers are in United States and 21% are in Australia.

 Of all the customers that are using Afterpay, a majority (65%) are small (<50 employees), 15% are large (>1000 employees) and 20% are medium-sized.